 Cole Sanderson joined the Northwood baseball coaching staff in the fall of 2020.
 Sanderson works as the primary pitching coach while also assisting in recruiting and player development.
+After spending the 2021 season as a graduate assistant, Sanderson was promoted to a full-time position for the 2022 campaign.

 Prior to joining the coaching staff at Northwood, Sanderson spent two summers in the Northwoods League as the pitching coach for the Traverse City Pit Spitters.
 In his first season with the Pit Spitters, the pitching staff led the league in ERA and set the league record for shutouts in a season.
 The Pit Spitters won the Northwoods League championship in their inaugural season (2019), due in large part to the performance of their pitching staff.